25prabhu10/notes/docs/Languages/JavaScript/React.JS/ReactJS.md

 Check this [Link](https://reactjs.org/docs/forwarding-refs.html).
 :::

 Ref forwarding is a technique for automatically passing a ref through a component to one of its children.
-Ref forwarding lets components opt into exposing any child component’s ref as their own.
+Ref forwarding lets components opt into exposing any child component's ref as their own.

 For React 16.2 and earlier doesn't yet support ref forwarding.
 We can use the below technique: